 - Enjoy at least one meal at a Colonial Williamsburg historic tavern (see below).

 - The Colonial Williamsburg Historic Area is open to the public for free, but you do need a ticket to get into any of the historical sites or trade shops.
 Open sites have a flag posted out in front.

-- Make sure to pick up a map and daily schedule at the Visitor’s Center to help you plan your day.
+- Make sure to refer to your map and schedule to help you plan your day.